runedeserrano/F1_predictions/README.md

 Welcome to the **F1 Predictions 2025** repository!
 This project uses **machine learning, FastF1 API data, and historical F1 race results** to predict race outcomes for the 2025 Formula 1 season.

+Project taken from mar-antaya
+Implementing improvements to the project

 ## 🚀 Project Overview
 This repository contains a **Gradient Boosting Machine Learning model** that predicts race results based on past performance, qualifying times, and other structured F1 data.
 The model leverages:
 - FastF1 API for historical race data